 - Value alignment

-When we consider authenticity in the context of leadership and define authentic leadership, it’s about embracing these four components in order to lead from a place where we are in alignment with our values and expressing ourselves genuinely.
+When we consider authenticity in the context of leadership, it’s about embracing these four components in order to lead from a place where we are in alignment with our values and expressing ourselves genuinely.

 Humans have an innate drive towards being genuine or real.
 We first experience this awareness of being real or fake in adolescence.
 Research by trailblazing psychologist Dr Susan Harter found that adolescents actually report negative psychological states associated with being fake, and they just prefer to be themselves.

 This has interesting flow-on effects for workplaces.
-Harter’s research suggests that in the workplace if people cannot be themselves, they experience negative inner psychological states, which creates a barrier to doing their best work.
+Harter’s research suggests that in the workplace if people cannot be themselves, this sets the tone for their attitude to work and they experience negative inner psychological states, which creates a barrier to doing their best work.

-Conversely, when leaders are free to adopt or develop their own leadership style – so long as that style is consistent with their own character and values – they lead authentically which, in turn, cultivates connection and builds rapport.
+Conversely, when leaders are free to adopt or develop their own leadership style – so long as that style is consistent with their own character and values – they lead authentically which, in turn, cultivates connection, builds rapport and makes them a better leader.

-Inkling insight: We’re highly attuned to when someone is not being authentic and pull away so that inability to be authentic or that tendency to lean away from our authentic selves, gets in the way of trust and connection and collaboration.
+Inkling insight: We’re highly attuned to when someone is not being authentic and naturally pull away, so that inability to be authentic or that tendency to lean away from our authentic selves, gets in the way of trust and connection and collaboration.

 Authenticity is closely tied to transparency and honesty, but authentic leadership doesn’t mean you need to let it all hang out or overshare.
 Before we explore the attributes and characteristics that make authentic leaders, let’s take a look at what an authentic leader is not.